Biochar for Industrial Use

 |Biochar for other uses|

-(Biochar for soil, gardening farming, agriculture etc are in other blogs - jump to end for links).
+(Biochar for soil, gardening farming, agriculture etc are in other blogs - see the end of the article for links).

-The biochar uses list is rapidly growing.
-There is a risk that biochar becomes hijacked and positioned as some kind of 'miracle compound' and 'silver bullet solution'.
-Charcoal (carbon) has been used for many applications over millennia.
-As wood became scarce, charcoal was replaced by activated carbon made from oil and fossil fuel.
-Now we are going back to learn how we make biochars from sustainable resources.
-As we do this, we are also rediscovering many old and some new way to use the material.
-These properties of carbon lead to many beneficial uses.
+Biochar is a sustainable, non-fossil fuel form of carbon.
+Wood-based biochar (ie charcoal) has been made and used for many applications over millennia.
+As wood became scarce, and industry need more charcoal, we found new ways to make carbon and activated carbon from oil, methane gas and fossil fuel.
+Now we are going back to apply modern-day pyrolysis technology to make biochars from sustainable resources that have no negative impact on the environment (ie no polluting gasses and minimal CO2 releases).
+As we do this, we are also rediscovering many old and some new ways to use the material.
+These properties of carbon lead to many potential uses of biochars.

 Carbon is used in air filtration (eg HVAC, gas vapour streams, scrubbing gas in coal-fired power stations).